wmclt/numbers-at-hand/README.md

 ## How to use

-Some options:
+Either:
 * Install the extension from the [Chrome web store](https://chrome.google.com/webstore/detail/numbers-at-hand/jncgcehddiijpaiopleohniplpafmmio)
-* Run the popup.html directly in your browser (only supports English)
+* Run the popup.html directly in your browser (only supports English ; does not allow to modify settings)

 ## Similar tools